karottenreibe/simpletrial/README.md

-To use key-value backup, you must add a `BackupAgentHelper` to your project and register a `SharedPreferencesBackupHelper` [as described in the Android developer documentation][7] to back up the shared preference file used by simplebackup.
+To use key-value backup, you must add a `BackupAgentHelper` to your project and register a `SharedPreferencesBackupHelper` [as described in the Android developer documentation][7] to back up the shared preference file used by simplebackup. simplebackup will take care itself to request a backup from the `BackupManager` when necessary.

 ## Combining with other factors